DataDog/hiring-engineers/answers.md

 # Setup the environment

-## Step 1: Installing the virtual machine software
 DataDog recommends the use of virtual machine's as to avoid dependency issues.
 VirtualBox is your virtualization software.
 Vagrant is environment workflow software that will interface with VirtualBox.

+Building a VM from scratch is laborious.
+Instead, Vagrant creates a clone of a VM through the use of 'boxes' - base images of VM's.
+Nothing to worry about, when you installed VirtualBox, you installed a 'box'.

+1.2.3.4.

+## Step 1: Installing the virtual machine software

 1. Download VirtualBox [here](https://www.virtualbox.org/wiki/Downloads)